 Evelyn enjoyed many new experiences during these times of “R&R”.
 Groups of WAAAFs and RAAF men went on outings or had picnics together.
 Many outings were to the seaside (Southport, Redcliffe, Emu Park).

 Melbourne-born William (“Bill”) Proposch, an Australian Army officer, was visiting Brisbane while on leave from active service in Papua New Guinea.
 I think it was love at first sight, and they agreed to keep in touch.

 This brought to an end the most exciting, rich and educative chapter of Evelyn’s young life.

 1946-49: The post-war years

 It was February 1946.
 Evelyn and Bill had been married just 11 months when Evelyn gave birth to their first child, a son.
 It was a time of great rejoicing.
 By this time, Evelyn’s husband Bill had been discharged from the army, and the young couple had settled in Rockhampton.

 After serving 5½ years in the armed forces, Bill was keen to establish himself in business.
 His first commercial enterprise was the Central Trading Company, a wholesale and manufacturers’ agency, located upstairs in a building at 97 East Street, adjacent to the National Bank of Australasia on the corner of East and Denham Streets, Rockhampton.

 Bill, ever the entrepreneur and visionary, encouraged Evelyn to establish a dressmaking arm of his business.
 She agreed.
 For a short time in 1942 (before joining the WAAAF), Evelyn worked as a dressmaker in Rockhampton.
 Of course, she had made clothes for her family and friends for many years prior to that.
-Evelyn’s father owned a racehorse, so he asked Evelyn to make a silk riding jacket for his jockey, which she did without using a pattern!
+Evelyn’s father owned racehorses, so he asked Evelyn to make the silk riding jackets for his jockeys, which she did without using a pattern!